Sretensky Monastery: History

 Services in the Vladimirsky Cathedral resumed in 1991.
 The cathedral was transferred to the authority of the Pskovo-Pechorsky Monastery in 1994, but nowadays it is a separate monastic establishment, with Patriarch Kirill as its archimandrite.
 Since 1998 the Monastery is headed by Bishop Tikhon (Shevkunov) as the Patriarch's representative (namestnik).

+The Sretensky Theological Academy was founded on the same site in 1999.

 The new church

 In November 2013, an official body that oversees construction on heritage sites approved the construction of a large "church on blood" dedicated to the New Martyrs and Confessors of the Russian Orthodox Church.
 The 61-metre-high building, fittingly situated next door to the infamous Lubyanka Prison, was completed in early 2017, in time for the 100th anniversary of the October Revolution when attacks on the Russian Orthodox Church had begun.
 Architectural preservationists voiced their concern that the outsize building would irrevocably alter the surrounding cityscape.